pniewiejski/learn-io-polling/README.md

 )   = 20
 ```

-**So if you wish to understand what makes Node.js work internally and you are a Linux enthusiast,
+**So if you wish to understand what makes the Node.js' event loop work and you are a Linux
-you need to learn about `epoll`.**
+enthusiast, you need to learn about `epoll`.**

 ## So what is epoll? 🤨

 If you're looking for a one-sentence explanation then you can think about `epoll` as of a Linux
-kernel system call which allows to manage I/O operations based on an event notification mechanism.
+kernel system call which allows managing I/O operations based on an event notification mechanism.

 It's difficult to understand how the `epoll` works without first getting a good grasp of the idea of
 _file descriptors_.